Cistus Tea Benefits: That’s Some Good Tea!

 What is Cistus incanus?

-Cistus Incanus is an evergreen dwarf shrub herb in the family Cistaceae.
+Cistus incanus is an evergreen dwarf shrub herb in the family Cistaceae.
 It’s native to the arid Mediterranean region.
 The flowers have five petals, which are are pink to purple and bloom for only one day.

 Is Cistus tea a natural insect repellant?